by

 More potent pain relievers should be administered with caution and only as a last resort due to the possibility of adverse effects and misuse.

-Additional and Alternative Treatments:
+Additional and Alternative Treatments -In Relation to Osteoarthritis

 Glucosamine and chondroitin: